n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 Thai, Pak Thai (or Southern Thai), Kuy, Isan, Lanna (or Northern Thai), and Kelantan-Pattani Malay.
 In addition, the Thai script is used to write Sanskrit and Pali.
-However, the Thai script is not used for Vedic texts, therefore Thai And Lao text runs are not expected to include any glyphs from the Vedic Extensions block of Unicode.
+However, the Thai script is not used for Vedic texts, therefore Thai and Lao text runs are not expected to include any glyphs from the Vedic Extensions block of Unicode.

 The Lao script is used to write multiple languages, most commonly